Close Menu

 WHAT IS ADDISON’S DISEASE?

-Addison’s disease is also known as primary adrenal insufficiency.
-Acute adrenal failure is a major cause of death.
-If you have acute adrenal failure your life expectancy is shorter than normal.
+If you treat Addison’s disease with the right balance of daily medication, you can have a normal life.
+However, Addison’s disease is also known as primary adrenal insufficiency.
+If you have acute adrenal failure, then your life expectancy may be shorter than normal.
 For women, on average, adrenal failure shortens life expectancy by three years.
-For men, life expectancy is shortened by 11 years.
+For men, life expectancy may be shortened by 11 years.
+Remember, if you replace the missing hormones by taking medications, then you can lead a healthy life.

 WHAT CAUSES ADDISON’S DISEASE?